TiagoOlivoto/tiagoolivoto/content/tutorials/pliman_ip/_index.markdown

 +++
-title = "Luzes, câmera {pliman}!
-Analisando imagens de plantas no R [Português]" linktitle = "Pacote R {pliman}" summary = "Este material aborda o uso do pacote R pliman (plant image analysis) na fitopatometria (quantificação de severidade, número de lesões, etc.) baseada em imagens no R." date = "2021/09/28" lastmod = "2021/09/28" toc = true  # Show table of contents? true/false type = "docs"  # Do not modify.
+title = "Lights, camera, pliman!
+An R package for plant image analysis [Português]" linktitle = "The R package {pliman}" summary = "The pliman package offers a flexible, intuitive and richly documented working environment for image-based phenotyping, being an interesting alternative to free and commercial ‘point-and-click’ solutions.
+R users will find the package fairly easy to use and will be surprised at how the setting of a few arguments will allow processing thousands of images while they enjoy a cup of coffee." date = "2021/09/28" lastmod = "2022/09/28" toc = true  # Show table of contents? true/false type = "docs"  # Do not modify.
 [menu.plimanip]